RagnarB83/ash-documentation/docs/CP2K-interface.rst

 3. if cp2kdir variable NOT provided but cp2k_bin_name provided: search for cp2k_bin_name in PATH
 4. if cp2kdir variable NOT provided and cp2k_bin_name not provided: search for cp2k.X executables in PATH

-Note that the search for executables will only work if the binaries are named: cp2k.X where X is one of ssmp, sopt, popt, psmp.
+Note that the search for executables will only work if the binaries are named: cp2k.X where X is one of: ssmp, sopt, popt, psmp.
 ASH will search for executables in this order: ["cp2k.psmp", "cp2k.popt", "cp2k.ssmp","cp2k.sopt"]